swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 for different kind of mistakes.
 This is called loss or loss-function.
 An easy example of a loss-function could be:
 $ loss(\hat{y}, y) = \begin{cases} 0, \hat{y} = y \\ 1, \hat{y} \neq y \end{cases}$
 More interesting is the so-called Risk. **The risk defines the expectations how often our model do a mistake**.
 Remember, the mistake is connected to the before defined loss-function.
+We want to minimize the loss fo all samples.
+One way to look at all samples is through expectation.
 Therefore, we can define the risk in case of our prediction/estimation as :
 - $R[\hat{Y}]:=\mathbb{E}_{(X,Y)\sim \mathbb{P}}[loss(\hat{Y}(X),Y)]$

-To explain why the risk function is the mean of the loss function, we can average over samples from $\mathbb{P}$.
+To explain why the risk function is the mean of the loss function, we can look at all samples from $\mathbb{P}$ through expectation.
 To compute the loss, we have to choose samples from $\mathbb{P}$, but the question is how many samples should we take to get a reliable sense of performance?
 The answer is, as many as needed to minimize the expected loss.

+## Smallest Risk

 Obviously we want as fewer mistakes as possibles.
 Therefore, we want the smallest possible risk/risk-function.
 Instead of looking for the biggest as in a maximization problem, we have here a minimization problem.
 We want to minimize our risk.
 To minimize the risk, we have to use the prediction rule which leads to the smallest risk:
 - $\hat{Y} = f_{best}(X)$ where $f_{best} = arg\min\limits_{f \in A}R[f(X)]$.

-##The optimal predictor
+## The optimal predictor

 This leads to the optimal predictor/estimate $\hat{Y}(x) = \mathbb{1}\{\mathbb{P}[Y=1\mid X=x] \geq \text{factor} \cdot
 \mathbb{P}[Y=0 \mid X=0]\}$. $\text{factor}$ is a function regarding the different possible outcomes/losses: